Table of Contents

 In the summer months, they do not permit cars to drive through Zion Canyon.
 The only exception is for those staying at the Zion Lodge.
 If you stay at the lodge, you receive a special permit to drive the canyon road.
 If your route includes any of the sights along the canyon road, you will spend some time on the shuttle.
 There are two shuttle routes in the Park.

-• The Zion Canyon Shuttle connects the Zion Canyon Visitor Center to stop at nine locations on the Zion Canyon Scenic Drive.
+- The Zion Canyon Shuttle connects the Zion Canyon Visitor Center to stop at nine locations on the Zion Canyon Scenic Drive.

-• The Springdale Shuttle will take you to the park’s Pedestrian Entrance near the Zion Canyon Visitor Center.
+- The Springdale Shuttle will take you to the park’s pedestrian entrance near the Zion Canyon Visitor Center.
 You may get on and off as often as you like.
 For a map of the shuttle stops, click here.

 Court of the Patriarchs (Stop 4): Where Majestic Spires Tower Over Zion

 At Stop 4 on the Zion National Park shuttle route, you’ll find yourself in the presence of towering sandstone monoliths known as the Court of the Patriarchs.
 If you are interested in folklore or history, the interpretive sign is worth reading.
-They name the mountains after figures from the Old Testament; Abraham, Isaac, and Jacob.
-Mount Moroni sits in front of Jacob and is named after the Book of a Mormon prophet that appeared to Joseph Smith.
+They named the mountains after figures from the Old Testament: Abraham, Isaac, and Jacob.
+Mount Moroni sits in front of Jacob and is named after the Book of Mormon prophet that appeared to Joseph Smith.
 A Methodist minister named Frederick Vining Fisher in 1916.

 The peaks are Abraham Peak at 6890 ft., Isaac Peak at 6825 ft., Mount Moroni at 5690 ft., and Jacob Peak at 6831 ft.
 The Sentinel is also visible from the lookout at the top of the trail.
-As a teacher, I love learning the geology of the parks.
+As a teacher, I love learning about the geology of the parks.
 The sandstone cliffs of the Court of the Patriarchs are part of the Navajo Sandstone formation, which holds millions of years of geological history within its layers.

 Emerald Pools (Stop #5): Tranquil Beauty Amidst Zion’s Waterfall Canyons